EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/liquid-ajax-cart-change.md

 ---
 title: liquidAjaxCart.change()
 layout: docs-v2
-disable_anchors: true
 ---

 # liquidAjaxCart.change()

 <p class="lead" markdown="1">
-The method performs an Ajax request to the Shopify Cart API `POST /cart/change.js` endpoint.
+A method of the [`liquidAjaxCart`](/v2/docs/liquid-ajax-cart/) object, which initiates an Ajax request to the Shopify Cart API `POST /cart/change.js` endpoint.
 </p>

+## Structure

-The method takes a request body object as the first parameter, request options object as the second parameter.
+The method takes a request body object as the first parameter, and an object with the request options as the second parameter.

-The request body object will be passed to the Shopify Cart API endpoint, so read what Shopify expects in the [`/cart/change.js`](https://shopify.dev/docs/api/ajax/reference/cart#post-locale-cart-change-js) documentation.
+The request body object is passed to the Shopify Cart API endpoint as is, so read what data Shopify expects in the [`/cart/change.js`](https://shopify.dev/docs/api/ajax/reference/cart#post-locale-cart-change-js) documentation.

 {%- capture highlight_code -%}